hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.20.5: Fixed XSS vulnerability.
+* 1.20.6: Improved automatically detect and use the website language when generating text with AI.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.20.6 =
+= Updated: 10.06.2026 =
+* **Improved:** Automatically detect and use the website language when generating text with AI.

 = 1.20.5 =
 = Updated: 09.06.2026 =
 * **Fixed:** XSS vulnerability.